4+ Experience

 Works/Project

-Below is a selection of projects I’ve worked on across industry, research, and academic settings, focusing on AI-driven performance prediction, real-time computer vision, and LLM-based applications using machine learning and deep learning tools.
+Below is a selection of projects I’ve worked on across industries, research, and academic settings, focusing on AI-driven performance prediction, real-time computer vision systems, and LLM-based applications using machine learning and deep learning tools.

 Prompt Based Data Analysis and Visualization Chatbot APP